The Creature in the Coat Closet

 That’s when I sent this text to my husband, upstairs and completely unaware of the psychological battle happening below:

 He didn’t come down to help me…at first.
 He came to make sure I wasn’t crazy.
-Which, frankly, is fair.
+Frankly, that’s fair.
 Marriage is largely verifying whether the other person is overreacting in real time.

-Sure enough, there was the intruder’s tail slightly sticking out from underneath the closet door.
-Motionless now.
-Which was somehow creepier.
+Sure enough, there was the intruder’s tail, sticking out slightly from beneath the closet door.
+It was motionless now, which was somehow creepier.

 Eventually, my husband handled the situation in seconds.
-Seconds I had apparently intended to spend preparing for battle like a suburban gladiator armed with a gun meant only for bugs.
-Asking for help, even when I can’t fully explain the problem or why it matters to me, is healthy.
+Seconds I had apparently intended to spend preparing for battle.
+Asking for help—even when I can’t fully explain the problem or why it matters to me—is healthy.

 Apparently, I’m still learning that.